The Tower of London played an important role in the First and Second World Wars.

 In total, 11 spies were executed within the Towers walls from 1914 to 1916.
 They were:

-The years between WWI and WWII saw the Tower resume its role as a tourist attraction and continue its military traditions and royal ceremonies while diplomatic visits took centre stage.
+The years between World War I and World War II saw the Tower of London resume its role as a tourist attraction and continue its military traditions and royal ceremonies while diplomatic visits took centre stage.

 The Royal Munster Fusiliers, an Irish infantry regiment of the British Army, took part in the ‘Laying up of the Colours’ in 1923, an annual ceremony where regiments raise their official colours.
 The practise of carrying colours was to act as a rallying point for military troops and to mark the location of the troop commander.